jocelynmass/fsm/README.rst

 Setup
 ------------

-To work with your project, two dedicated section have to be added to your linker script.
-One to store the different state and one other to store the possible state transitions:
+To work with your project, two dedicated sections have to be added to your linker script.
+One to store the different states and one other to store the possible state transitions:

 .. code-block:: c